AmeeQAQ/RRW/README.md

 {"games":[{"name":"foo"},{"name":"bar"},{"name":"eldenring"}]}
 ```

-Once this is done, you can run RRW by simply running `rrw`:
+Once this is done, you can run RRW by simply typing `rrw`:
 ```
 rrw
 ```